Function of the Pancreas

 Activity After a Pancreatic Injury

-Your child does not need to stay in bed but should walk and play quietly.
+Your child does not need to stay in bed but should walk and play quietly while they heal.
 Your child should not play rough with family, friends, or pets.
 He / she should not participate in any contact activities or sports until instructed by the trauma surgery provider.
 The length of activity restrictions will depend on the grade of the pancreas injury.

 Returning to Daycare or School